 Before you begin, you’ll need to confirm that you have a Dropbox account.
 If you need a Dropbox account, it’s easy to set one up.
 Just tap or click this link and follow the steps.

 Once you’ve set up your account, follow the instructions below.
-Just make sure you have your Facebook password on hand before you start — you’ll be asked to input it during the process.
+Make sure you have your Facebook password on hand before you start — you’ll be asked to input it during the process.

 To import photos or videos from Facebook.com or the Facebook mobile app: